hmcts/wa-kube-environment/README.md

   https://tools.hmcts.net/confluence/display/RPE/Acceptable+Use+Policy+and+Contractor+Security+Guidance
 - Access to Azure and container registry, clone https://github.com/hmcts/devops-azure-ad If you can't access it, then you do not have access to private repositories(Goto previous step) and check with Devops team.
-If you can access, then create a branch something like 'adding-permissions-your-name'.
+If you can access, then create a branch something like `'adding-permissions-your-name'`.

-Modify file /users/prod_users.yml by adding permissions to the EOF.
+Modify file `/users/prod_users.yml` by adding permissions to the EOF.
 Check with the team which permissions need to be included.

 Create a pull request and assign to a reviewer from the team and get approved.
-Post the pull request in slack channel HMCTS Reform #devops request channel to authorise your pull request.
+Post the pull request in slack channel HMCTS Reform `#platops-code-review` channel to authorise your pull request.
 Once it is approved a pipeline will be triggered automatically.

 - [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)